Ttheo22/paynest-vpc-terraform/README.md

 - Administrative access is provided through AWS Systems Manager Session Manager instead of SSH.
 - Security groups enforce least-privilege communication between infrastructure components.
 - The Application Load Balancer is the only public-facing component.
+- EBS volumes are encrypted at the account level and explicitly on each instance.
+- S3 buckets block all public access and enforce server-side encryption by default.
+- IAM policies follow least-privilege principles — specific actions on specific resource ARNs, no wildcards.

 ### High Availability